Henry Darger: Further Adventures of the Vivian Girls in Chicago

-Beginning around 1939, Darger produced a roughly 10,500-page handwritten manuscript of a sequel to In The Realms of the Unreal, spanning sixteen volumes (of which only the first is bound).
+Beginning around 1939, Darger produced a roughly 10,500-page handwritten manuscript of a sequel to In the Realms of the Unreal, spanning sixteen volumes (of which only the first is bound).
 It was initially found without a title, leading scholars to give it the provisional title The Vivian Girls in Chicago.
 Later examination of the manuscript revealed two different names used for the book: Crazy House (called Devil House in Volume 8) and Further Adventures in Chicago.
 Over 100 manuscript fragments have been found related to the work.
 A group of Darger scholars, citing his bound registry book, agreed to use the name Further Adventures of the Vivian Girls in Chicago for the work in 2015.
-Darger stopped work on the draft by 1946, contemporaneously to him finishing In The Realms of the Unreal.
+Darger stopped work on the draft by 1946, contemporaneously to him finishing In the Realms of the Unreal.

-Further Adventures takes place in 1911, the same year that the In The Realms of the Unreal begins.
+Further Adventures takes place in 1911, the same year that In the Realms of the Unreal begins.
 The girls are kidnapped by American mercenaries hired by the Glandelinians and are sent to a prison in French Guiana in a fictionalized version of the real world.
-After escape from the prison, the Vivian Girls flee to Chicago, where they live with their parents and several other characters from the In The Realms of the Unreal, including Penrod and Jack Evans.
+After escape from the prison, the Vivian Girls flee to Chicago, where they live with their parents and several other characters from In the Realms of the Unreal, including Penrod and Jack Evans.
 They attend Darger's own church (Saint Patrick) and attend his own school.
 Webber George, one of the main villains of the story, is a Protestant boy angry at God for not having been born a girl.
-Many chapters focus on Webber George's hatred of the Catholic Vivian family.
+Many chapters concern Webber George's hatred of the Catholic Vivian family.

 Darger depicts some elements of day-to-day life in Chicago, such as street scenes featuring the city's working poor.
 Although Crazy House does not feature the overarching Glandelinian–Angelinian War which dominates the plot of its predecessor, the story contains a similar amount of intense violence.
 The latter half of the story revolves around the girls investigating the Sesemans House, which was cursed by Javanese satanists hired by its owner's business opponents.
-Possessed by Satan, Beelzebub, Judas, Appolyon, Martin Luther, and the Henry VIII of England, the house kills children who attempt to enter through means such as a room which turns upside-down and a murderous elm tree.
+Possessed by Satan, Beelzebub, Judas, Apollyon, Martin Luther, and Henry VIII of England, the house kills children who attempt to enter through means such as a room which turns upside-down and a murderous elm tree.